Marion, Ohio: History

 Marion was laid out in 1822, and is named in honor of General Francis Marion.
 It was incorporated as a village by the Legislature of Ohio in its 1829-1830 session.
 On March 15, 1830, Marion elected Nathan Peters as its first Mayor.

 Marion was one of Ohio's major industrial centers until the 1970s.
 Products of the Marion Steam Shovel Company (later Marion Power Shovel) were used by contractors to build the Panama Canal, the Hoover Dam, and dug the Holland Tunnel under the Hudson River.
 In 1911, 80% of the nation's steam shovel and heavy-duty earth moving equipment was manufactured in Marion, Ohio.
 NASA contracted with Marion Power Shovel to manufacture the crawler-transporters that moved the assembled Saturn V rockets (used for Project Apollo) to the launch pad.

 The city is a rail center for CSX, and Norfolk Southern.
 Marion has long been a center of grain based (corn and popcorn) snack and other products given its close proximity to nearby growing regions in adjacent counties (ConAgra had a major presence in Marion for decades, and Wyandot Snacks has been active in Marion since the 1960s).
 Whirlpool Corporation is the largest employer in the city operating the largest clothes dryer manufacturing facility in the world.
 Nucor Steel's facility in Marion is the largest producer of rebar and signpost in Ohio.

-Marion, like many small American cities, has progressed in its sensibilities around race.
 During the 1800s Marion served as a stop in the Underground Railroad known in Ohio as the River to Lake Freedom Trail.
 In 1839, a Black man, Bill Mitchell, was accused of being a fugitive slave in Marion and was freed in the ensuing legal case.
 A number of Virginians seeking to reclaim him for his owner brawled in the courtroom in response.
 The former slave was spirited away by Marion abolitionists and he ultimately made his way to Canada.
-In February 1919, nearly all of Marion's African American residents were driven out of town in response to an attack on a white woman.
+In February 1919, nearly all of Marion's African American residents were driven out of town in response to an attack on a White woman.
 Marion subsequently became a sundown town, where African Americans were prevented from residing.
 President Harding, in spite of criticisms, employed African Americans at the Marion Star.
 In the 1920s, Marion city and Marion County supported Native American Jim Thorpe and his efforts to field an all–Native American NFL team called the Oorang Indians.
 In the 1970s, Dr. Dalsukh Madia, an Indian American, became head of the Smith Center at Marion General Hospital (now part of OhioHealth).

-Today, people of color constitute 14% of Marion's population.
+Today, non-White people constitute 14% of Marion's population.
 In July 2020 the Marion City Council, led by Mayor Scott Schertzer, unanimously passed a resolution vowing to promote racial equality and justice for its African American community.